 Northern circle.
 Maximum correlation coefficients (left) and signal-to-noise ratio (SNR; right) of the image matching of Fig. 6.
 SNR is defined as the ratio between the maximum correlation coefficient and the average correlation coefficient for each individual match.
 Transition between inner domain and surrounding ridges indicated in in red.

 Section of 2007 and 2010 orthoimages to the southwest of the northern circle.
 2007 positions of selected stones are marked by white dots (left and right), 2010 positions of the corresponding stones by black dots (right).
 Stones 1-3 are in the process of being incorporated into the base of the course-grained ridges.
 Stones 4 and 5 move outwards from the circle centre.
-Stones 6 and 7 fell/slided down the ridge.
+Stones 6 and 7 fell or slid down the ridge.

 Sketch summarizing the findings of the study.
 The topographic profile shown is approximately a southwest to northeast cross-section over the centre of the middle circle.
 The solid line indicates time 2007, the dashed line 2010.
 Black arrows indicate soil surface movement, the white arrows surface elevation changes.